 RMIT ARCHITECTURE GRADUATE LANCE VAN MANNEN WINS NATIONAL 2014 DULUX COLOUR STUDENT AWARD.
 We congratulate RMIT Architecture graduate Lance van Maanen for winning the National Dulux Colour Student Award 2014 for his RMIT Master of Architecture final year Major Project 'A Tale of Two Sheds', supervised by Simon Whibley and Leanne Zilka.

 30 March 2014

 RMIT ARCHITECTURE + DESIGN PHD CANDIDATES & RMIT ARCHITECTURE ALUMNI SHORTLISTED FOR ROYAL ADELAIDE HOSPITAL INTERNATIONAL COMPETITION Shortlisted finalists in the Royal Adelaide Hospital Site International Design Competition include the practices: Zuzana and Nicholas (Queensland) lead by RMIT Architecture + Design early career PhD candidates, Nicholas Skepper and Zuzana Kovar, partnered in the second stage with Roakus Moss Architects (Adelaide), who are also involved in the RMIT PhD practice research program; and SLASH (Melbourne) led by RMIT Architecture Professional alumni Sarah Lake and RMIT professional and Masters research alumni and past lecturer Stuart Harrison, with current RMIT PhD candidate Tanya Court working with them on the Stage 2 landscape proposal.
 This is a significant achievement, as these local practitioners eclipsed many globally prominent architects in making the shortlist.
-We would like to extend our congratulations to Nick and Zuzana for their success.
 All six entries are now open for a People's Choice Award voted on-line.